Shortnose sturgeon: Habitat

-Shortnose sturgeon live in rivers and coastal waters that run from Canada to Florida.
+Shortnose sturgeon live in rivers and coastal waters and streams that run from Canada to Florida.
 Because shortnose sturgeon are amphidromous fish, after spawning most of their time is spent in estuaries and rivers.
 Shortnose sturgeon rarely spend time in the Atlantic Ocean.
 However, if the sturgeon do enter marine waters to feed or migrate they stay close to the shore.
 Shortnose sturgeon are more likely to move through all areas of a river system.
 Times they remain at sites for an extended period of time include resting and feeding periods.

 Critical habitat has not been designated for the shortnose sturgeon.
 This is an area of the conservation plan that is essential to the conservation of the species.
 Research needs to be done to identify what habitats are critical to ensure the protection of each life stage.

 One area of research for discovering and designating critical habitat of shortnose sturgeon will be the study of foraging ecology and growth of the various life stages, as well as defining the benthic habitats that support preferred prey.
 To enhance this understanding, results on the mapping of the benthic organisms will be needed to better define both the available and preferred diets of sturgeon.
 Probabilistic or generalized linear models or similar approaches used to map benthic habitat should be constructed to help identify the distribution of shortnose sturgeon density.
 Additionally, obtaining information on nursery areas and characterization of nursery habitat is a major priority.

 Scutes along the back of a sturgeon.